MapsPeople/docs/collections/_web/v3/guides/index.md

 ---
-title: MapsIndoors for Web - Guides
+title: How to use the MapsIndoors Web SDK v3
+guide_title: guides
+layout: guide
+nav_weight: 1
+published: true
+date: 2019-08-26
 ---

 ## Using Events